This article was originally published on Feb. 8, 2022.

 Carver’s research led to the idea of crop rotation, which helps the restore nitrogen in soil after harvesting any singular crop, such as cotton.
 He suggested planting soybeans, peanuts and sweet potatoes to add nutrients to the soil and create an abundance of food for landowners.
 Carver is also credited for the idea of permaculture, in which carbon is pulled from the atmosphere to improve crop growth.
 This is a key factor in combating climate change and is used in some farms today.

-At the end of the day, Carver was always a man for the people.
+At the end of the day, besides being one of the most influential Black scientists who changed history, Carver was always a man for the people.
 He donated his life savings — about $60,000 (nearly $1 million today) to a museum and foundation in his name.
 His gravestone, which you can visit today at Tuskegee, reads: “He could have added fortune to fame, but caring for neither, he found happiness and honor in being helpful to the world.”

-One of the most prominent surgeons of the early-20th century, Charles R. Drew is remembered as the creator of the blood bank, the first director of the American Red Cross and the first Black man to earn a doctorate from Columbia University.
+One of the most prominent surgeons of the early-20th century — as well as African American scientists in history — Charles R. Drew is remembered as the creator of the blood bank, the first director of the American Red Cross and the first Black man to earn a doctorate from Columbia University.

 While growing up in Washington, D.C., Drew earned an athletic scholarship to play football and run track at Amherst College.
 After earning his degree in 1926, he became a biology professor and football coach at Morgan College in Maryland (now Morgan State University) to earn money for pursuing his medical degree.
 Two years later, Drew attended McGill University in Canada — eventually graduating top of his class and receiving awards for his work with transfusion medicine.